 This course is a continuation of MAT 253 (Probability Models).
-Topics include survival functions, hazard functions, order statistics, continuous and discrete distributions not considered in MAT 253, and mixed random variables.
+Topics include survival functions, hazard functions, order statistics, continuous and discrete distributions not considered in MAT 253, mixed random variables, Brownian motion and stochastic calculus.
 We will look at a wide variety of probability problems associated with insurance.
 This course is offered in the fall semester.